 In fact, the only population that is declining along the Salt River, is the horse population.

-Horses are being discriminated.
-No one is looking at the fact that horses have many positive impacts on their environment, such as their manure that contains live seeds of trees, which at the same time provide a great fertilization bed for saplings until they are established.
+Plaintiffs omit the fact that horses have many positive impacts on their environment as well, such as their manure that contains live seeds of trees, which at the same time provide a great fertilization bed for saplings until they are established.
 Most of the trees in the forest have sprouted from horse manure, which helps all other species, especially birds.
 However, of course the lawsuit does not mention any positive impacts the horses have, as it aims to scapegoat them for all environmental damage.

 There are more facts completely omitted by the Center for Biological Diversity: